1.Shell

 Pros:

-- Strong performance in commodities
+- Strong market position in information services

 - Diverse revenue streams